 You don’t need to do all the things

 Santa at the mall?
-At school?
+The zoo?
 Your church?
 Your mom’s church?
 Your friend’s church?
 At your community center?
 Your gym?

 Ditch the notion of the “perfect” family picture